 Some providers can try to sell Rehab, and even Aftercare, upfront, before you've even started treatment, but do you really need all these?

 - Have you been detoxed before?
-It's important to be clear on this.
+(Be honest).

 Amongst the concerns we hear each day, the location of the clinic is one of the most common.
 But sometimes, you can be too close to home.